PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 There are multiple reasons you may want to move your Windows developers to SSH authentication for Git:

-1. You want to get away from git storing local passwords - whether in the git config or in Windows Credentials (with the windows credential helper) because it is pure pain to walk people through how to find and update this password when they change it on the Git server.
+1. You want to get away from git storing local passwords - whether in the git config or in Windows Credentials (with the windows credential helper) because it is painful to walk people through how to find and update this password when they change it on the Git server.
-2. You want to avoid both http passwords and the http protocol for git.
+2. You want to avoid both http passwords and the http protocol for git CLI operations.

 ## Conventional Wisdom on SSH Configuration